 Cohabitation agreements can be discussed in mediation, in the collaborative law process, or using traditional solicitor-to-solicitor negotiation techniques.

 Please download our information sheet if you would like more details about making a cohabitation agreement.
-Alternatively, you can call Gail, Sue, Adam, Simon, Tricia or Natalie on 01223 443333 for a confidential initial discussion.
+Alternatively, you can call Jeremy, Gail, Sue, Adam, Simon or Tricia on 01223 443333 for a confidential initial discussion.